Avon Lady

 I was not returning there!

 I had one buddy at Schofield Barracks who was from Florida.
 Bob Howard was from Jacksonville, and he was headed back there before me.
-He said his folks had moved further south, so it was only going to be him there when he arrived.
+He said his folks had moved further south, so it would only be him there when he arrived.
 I was at loose ends since I was not returning to my own hometown in Podunk, Florida.
 We decided to team up for a while.

 We arrived at Jax Beach.
 He had found a tiny old motel that rented efficiency apartments by the day, week, month, or year.
 It was grubby but cheap.